McDIRI/McDIRI-McDIRI-McDIRI-NETWORKWALKS-SOLOMON-B083-WK2-RECONNAISSANCE-NEWORK-SCANNING-PHASE/README.md

 ## 📂 Evidence

-Screenshots for each step (WHOIS, WhatWeb, Nslookup, Curl, Wafw00f, DNSRecon, Zenmap scan results, and topology map) are included in [`/evidence`](./evidence).
+Screenshots for each step (WHOIS, WhatWeb, Nslookup, Curl, Wafw00f, DNSRecon, Zenmap scan results, and topology map) are included in the folders above.

 ---